SAYANDUTTA8442/blix.ai/README.md

 ## Known Limitations

-- **Memory confidence** — user profile fields (name, level) are extracted and persisted on first match without a confidence threshold.
+- **Memory confidence** — profile fields are persisted on first match without a confidence threshold.
 A misheard name in early conversation can persist.
 A confidence gate (`≥ 0.8` after N confirmations) is planned.
-- **Study planner auth** — the FastAPI server currently has no authentication.
+- **Study planner auth** — the FastAPI server has no authentication.
 Recommended deployment: bind to `127.0.0.1` only and proxy through the Node.js backend.
 - **In-memory job store** — study plan jobs are lost on Python server restart.
-For production, swap `JOBS: dict` for Redis (the interface is isolated in `api_server.py`).
+The `JOBS: dict` interface in `api_server.py` is isolated for a Redis swap.
-- **No PDF upload endpoint** — the `/analyze` and `/plan` endpoints accept pre-extracted text.
-A `POST /upload` endpoint that runs PyMuPDF → cleaner → analyzer inline is on the roadmap.
+- **No PDF upload endpoint** — `/analyze` and `/plan` accept pre-extracted text.
+A `POST /upload` endpoint is on the roadmap.

 ---

-## Roadmap
+## Research Roadmap

+Future work focuses on applying research-grade techniques to the learning domain:

 - [ ] `POST /upload` — PDF → extract → clean → plan in a single API call
 - [ ] Memory confidence system with `name_conf` threshold
 - [ ] Per-user rate limiting on `/chat` endpoints
 - [ ] Redis job store for the study planner
+- [ ] **Adaptive Learning Agents** — dynamic difficulty adjustment based on interaction history
+- [ ] **Long-Term Educational Memory** — spaced repetition signals integrated into the memory layer
-- [ ] Embedding-based context relevance (cosine similarity instead of keyword overlap)
+- [ ] **Retrieval-Augmented Learning** — embedding-based context retrieval (cosine similarity) replacing keyword overlap
+- [ ] **Knowledge Graph Construction** — topic relationship modeling from syllabus structure
+- [ ] **Personalized Assessment Generation** — quiz and problem generation tuned to user weak areas
+- [ ] **Mastery-Aware Study Planning** — scheduler that re-weights topics based on self-assessed confidence over time
+- [ ] Docker Compose setup (Node + Python + Ollama)
 - [ ] Admin dashboard for user management
-- [ ] Docker Compose setup (Node + Python + Ollama)
 - [ ] Mobile-responsive chat UI improvements

 ---